learn-co-students/110920-linear-regression-checkpoint/README.md

 Since the p-value is very small for TV and radio, they are statistically significant at a standard alpha of 0.05.

 However, newspaper has a p-value of 0.860, which is not statistically significant.

+Alt: since the confidence interval generated at alpha=.05 doesn't include 0 for TV and radio, they can be considered statistically significant

+However, since the confidence interval generated at alpha=.05 does include 0 for newpapers, we can conclude it is not statistically significant

 Going back to the answer for Question 2, it seems like there is multicollinearity between newspaper and radio.
 If we are interested in the "true" coefficients for newspaper and radio, we should only include one or the other